Innatism: John Locke

-The main antagonist to the concept of innate ideas is John Locke, a contemporary of Leibniz.
+The main antagonist to the concept of innate ideas is John Locke (1632–1704), a contemporary of Leibniz.
 Locke argued that the mind is in fact devoid of all knowledge or ideas at birth; it is a blank sheet or tabula rasa.
 He argued that all our ideas are constructed in the mind via a process of constant composition and decomposition of the input that we receive through our senses.

-Locke, in An Essay Concerning Human Understanding, suggests that the concept of universal assent in fact proves nothing, except perhaps that everyone is in agreement; in short universal assent proves that there is universal assent and nothing else.
-Moreover, Locke goes on to suggest that in fact there is no universal assent.
+Locke, in An Essay Concerning Human Understanding, which he published in 1690 under his own name, contends that the concept of universal assent, in fact, proves nothing, except perhaps that everyone is in agreement.
+In short universal assent proves that there is universal assent and nothing else.
+Locke goes on to suggest that, in fact, there is no universal assent.
 Even a phrase such as "What is, is" is not universally assented to; infants and severely mentally disabled adults do not generally acknowledge this truism.
 Locke also attacks the idea that an innate idea can be imprinted on the mind without the owner realizing it.
 For Locke, such reasoning would allow one to conclude the absurd: "All the Truths a Man ever comes to know, will, by this account, be, every one of them, innate."
 To return to the musical analogy, we may not be able to recall the entire melody until we hear the first few notes, but we were aware of the fact that we knew the melody and that upon hearing the first few notes we would be able to recall the rest.

-Locke ends his attack upon innate ideas by suggesting that the mind is a tabula rasa or "blank slate", and that all ideas come from experience; all our knowledge is founded in sensory experience.
+Locke ends his attack on innate ideas by arguing that the mind is a tabula rasa or "blank slate", and that all ideas come from experience.
+All our knowledge is founded in sensory experience.
 Essentially, the same knowledge thought to be a priori by Leibniz is, according to Locke, the result of empirical knowledge, which has a lost origin [been forgotten] in respect to the inquirer.
 However, the inquirer is not cognizant of this fact; thus, he experiences what he believes to be a priori knowledge.